Q&A WITH THE INVENTOR

-Q: Electric, Kiddie and even Doggie Vertex Toothbrushes coming soon?
+Q: Electric, Kiddie and even Verpet Toothbrush® coming soon?

-A: First, regarding electric brushes, though I have some people who have stopped using their electric brushes for they feel their teeth feel cleaner using The Vertex Toothbrush®, I do plan on making and manufacturing the replacement heads to be used on already existing electric brushes.
+A: First, regarding electric brushes, though I have some people who have stopped using their electric brushes for they feel their teeth are cleaner using The Vertex Toothbrush®, I do plan on making and manufacturing the replacement heads to be used on already existing electric brushes.
 Now for The Vertex Toothbrush® for kids, though I have some eight year old children who are happily using The Vertex Toothbrush®, in the near future, kids will definitely have their own Kiddie Vertex.
-Oh, and believe it or not, the canine market is looking for a toothbrush for their pets and I have multiple Vertex Toothbrush® owners who says it works wonderfully for their dogs.
+And lastly, the pet market is looking for a toothbrush for their dogs and cats, and I have multiple Vertex Toothbrush® owners who says it works wonderfully for their pets.
+And because of this amazing response, The Verpet Toothbrush® is coming to market soon.
 The expanded market for The Vertex Toothbrush® looks great and I hope to be able to service all potential users who will benefit from using The Vertex Toothbrush®.

 Q: How did you come up with the name for the brush?